Arch-Network/book/src/guides/how-to-create-a-fungible-token.md

 serial_test = "3.1.1"
 ```

-## Step 2: Basic Token Operations
+## Step 2: Create a Token Mint

-### 2.1 Initialize a Token Mint

-First, let's create a new token mint:
+First, let's create a new token mint.
+This is the foundation for your token.

 **src/main.rs**
 ```rust